 Here are 3 potential scenarios with regards to your motivation (although they don’t cover all possibilities which are, of course, endless!):

-Whatever your motivation, I wonder if you've really thought about your hopes and dreams for the relationship, and how they fit into the reality.
-It's vital that you know what motivates you to stay in the relationship and whether your needs will be met sufficiently..
+Whatever your motivation, be sure to think about how your hopes and dreams for the relationship befit the reality.
+It’s vital you’re aware of what truly motivates you to stay in the relationship and whether your needs will be met sufficiently.

 You only have to look at the faces of athletes and their supporters to realise the scale of the emotions at play – before, during and after an event.
 You can read the highs and lows of the competition and achievements in the reactions of fans, teammates, trainers, coaches, managers and sponsors.
 All of whom, incidentally, have a vested interest in your partner’s success and all of whom, therefore, add to the enormous pressure of expectation that your partner will feel.

 It’s therefore easy for them to fall into the trap of wanting to be their best, not only for themselves but also to avoid letting others down.
 They may well be very aware that they’re striving to fulfil their dreams at the expense of you and your relationship.

 You’ll also know from your relationship with a top sporter that it’s all about emotions.
 And we haven’t yet even considered your partner’s emotional state at various stages leading up to and after an event, let alone on a day-to-day basis.

 I remember seeing a clip of 5-times Olympic rowing champion, Steve Redgrave.
 On the morning of his birthday, he was woken by his wife and children, all singing Happy Birthday dear daddy with a card and presents.
 Yet, that very evening, he proclaimed he had had a shit day because training had been disappointing.
 I wondered what that meant for his wife and kids.

 - Pride and joy because you’re with someone who’s so motivated, so committed, so high-achieving and possibly also a great role-model